How to Successfully Apply for a Cambridge LL.M.: My Experience

 You see how the specifics make the experience come alive?

-Specifics are what helps your readers see that you really thought about your experience and you are coming from a position of emotional maturity, knowing when you've been and where you're headed.
+Specifics are what helps your readers see that you really thought about your experience and you are coming to your LL.M. applications from a position of emotional maturity, knowing when you've been and where you're headed.

 Mistake #3: Writing a Treatise on the Importance of Your Subject